You are currently viewing Prebiotics Can Help You to Detox!

-Probiotics are Good Gut Bacteria but Prebiotics are a Must!
+Probiotics Are Good Gut Bacteria That Feed On Prebiotics

-It is simply plant fiber.
+Since prebiotics are simply plant fiber you need a varied diet.
 It feeds our beneficial microorganisms such as bacteria and fungi otherwise known as our good gut bacteria or probiotics.
 There are so many types of fibers or prebiotics, foods, and sources to choose from with many more added benefits.

 • Apples are delicious but the magic is in the pectin fiber.
 It increases butyrate to enable our good bacteria to kill off harmful strains.
 They are high in antioxidants, help with fat metabolism, lower LDL cholesterol, improve digestion, are anti-inflammatory, and reduce the risk of multiple cancers.